-2.4.18.
+2.3.18.
 Foreign currencies

 In preparing the financial statements of the Group entities, transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing on the dates of the transactions.
 At each reporting date, monetary assets and liabilities that are denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are foreign currencies are translated at the rates prevailing at the rates prevailing at the date when the fair value was determined.
+Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.